-The surface of the road is paved with some steep parts.
+The pass is 42km (26.1 miles) long.
+It runs west-east from Glossop (in the Borough of High Peak in Derbyshire) to Sheffield (in South Yorkshire county).
 The road which passes over the high ground between the flatter moorland, as its name suggests is a winding twisty road with lots of elevation changes and adverse cambers, and can be very slippery in poor weather conditions.

-Is the Snake Pass dangerous?
+Why is Snake Pass so dangerous?

 It is a truly hair-raising ride replete with tricky bends and blind summits crossing the Pennines.
 It’s quite twisty with several blind summits, as well as dangerous curves.
 It is a road that every driving enthusiast should drive.
-The road has superb views and the scenery is exceptional, particularly at the start of the descent into Glossop from where you can see to Manchester and beyond on a clear day.
+The drive is notoriously hazardous, filled with blind summits and bends that can prove treacherous to unprepared drivers.

-How long is Snake Pass?
+What gradient is Snake Pass?